 – A date and time is scheduled, and deposit paid.
 We discuss plans, aims and inspiration over a few emails.

-– When it’s time for our session I provide you with my Teamviewer ID and password.
+– Ahead of our session I provide you with the Zoom link or Anydesk ID.
 Through this screen-sharing you will see what the camera lens sees in live time.

 – On your first remote session I give an extra 15 minutes to introduce you to the controls and make sure it’s all running smoothly.